 Park of O Castro

-In the very heart of the city of Vigo, we find the park of O Castro, a true botanical garden which offers excellent views of the port and the ría (coastal inlet).
-It boasts a great variety of exotic plant species of great ornamental value and size.
-There is also a pre-Roman hillfort settlement dating from the 3rd to the 1st century BC.
+This park – the highest point in the centre of the city of Vigo – is an extraordinary botanical garden that offers excellent views of the port and the coastal inlet (ría).
+It boasts exotic plant species of great ornamental value and size, as well as the remains of a pre-Roman hillfort settlement dating from the 3rd to the 1st century BC.

-There is an outstanding camellia collection decorating the garden.
-They are scattered around the garden.
-Most of them were originated in Portugal; this is the case of the varieties ‘Dona Jane Andresen', ‘Angelina Vieira' or ‘Pomponia Estriata Portuensis', among others.
+There is an outstanding camellia collection scattered around the garden and most of them were originated in Portugal; this is the case of the varieties 'Dona Jane Andresen', 'Angelina Vieira' or 'Pomponia Estriata Portuensis', among others.

 Pazo de Pegullal dates from the 18th century and is located in the municipality of Salceda de Caselas.
 This Galician manor house is surrounded by beautiful gardens, ponds and fountains.
 The coats of arms of the Correa, Mendoza, Quirós, Sarmiento and Sotomayor families stand out in the monumental entrance door of this magnificent manor house, which is the southernmost pazo of those included in the Route of the Camellia of the province of Pontevedra-As Rías Baixas.